-First published in March 2014 by Ginninderra Press, my dark fiction collection, 300 Degree Days and Other Stories, will be re-released by Oscillate Wildly Press in March 2018.
+First published in March 2014 by Ginninderra Press, my dark fiction collection, 300 Degree Days and Other Stories is re-released by Oscillate Wildly Press in February 2018.
+Now available from Amazon as an ebook and in paperback.

 Sometimes, the ties that bind are sharp enough to cut.
 In these eleven stories, set in contemporary Australian suburbia, Deborah Sheldon examines the darker side of family relationships.
 Unsettling and incisively written, each story of betrayal, envy, loss or bad blood resonates for a long time after reading.